MrHacker46/M0B-tool-v2/README.md

 # WIN32

-if you are using this tool from windows make sure to add:
+If you are using this tool from windows make sure to add:
 - use Win32::Console::ANSI;

 # NEXT GOALS